mutantcornholio/polkadot-wiki/docs/learn/learn-DOT.md

 Wococo is a bridge testnet.
 General users can obtain WOOK by posting `!drip <WOCOCO_ADDRESS>` in the Matrix chatroom [#wococo-faucet:matrix.org](https://matrix.to/#/#wococo-faucet:matrix.org).

+### Faucets support

+If you require help with using faucets, or wish to report an issue, there is a support chat [#faucets-support:matrix.org](https://matrix.to/#/#faucets-support:matrix.org), or you can [create an issue](https://github.com/paritytech/polkadot-testnet-faucet/issues/new/choose) directly in the faucets repo

 ## Kusama Tokens